top of page

 Why didn’t I know this?
 What was wrong with my motherly intuition?
 Why didn’t God warn me if this was so painful for her?

 Amid my remorse, a list of strategies that could have helped Caroline make this bedtime transition easier became clear, taunting me.
-I could have given her a five-minute warning, helped her manage what time she started something, and discussed a reasonable stopping point at the project's onset.
+I could have given her a five-minute warning, helped her manage her time, and discussed a reasonable stopping point at the project's outset.
 Reflecting on what I should have done, my regret, guilt, and remorse formed into one false “fact.”
 I was responsible for my child’s trauma.

 In my efforts to help my daughter "cut the loops" of endless thoughts and “take risks,” I also had to break the loop of guilt and take the risk that I could do more for her moving forward than by looking back.
 I gradually began to realize that any errors or misunderstandings regarding her needs were unintentional—my actions were based on what I knew at the time—and I had to trust that I would continue to do my best.
 Through this process, I found grace.

 I apologized and began learning everything I could to help her.
-By working to understand what my daughter was experiencing, how to speak her language, and how to support her best, my focus shifted.
+By working to understand what my daughter was experiencing, how to "speak her language" more effectively, and how to support her best, my focus shifted.
 This new focus allowed me to witness her find her strength, push against her limits, and thrive.
 Most importantly, forgiving myself opened the door to a unique relationship, forming unbreakable bonds that still connect us today.

 Mistakes do not diminish our worth; that is another lie we tell ourselves.
 If we focus on being kinder and more compassionate, we can replace this lie with the truth: mistakes are not a sign of our inadequacy but rather a part of the learning curve that paves the way for improvement.